Need to talk? Call 1800 882 436.

 • loss of appetite

-A person with mumps is contagious from about 7 days before they develop symptoms to about 9 days after the symptoms first appear.
-Its important to remember that not everyone with mumps has symptoms, and even people without them can spread the virus.
+It's important to remember that not everyone with mumps has symptoms, and even people without symptoms can spread the virus.

 How can I prevent the spread of mumps?